ValenDiazzz/FAMAF-U/3º-Y/QuantitativeFinance/README.md

 Some of the topics of the course:

-- Financial instruments: Stocks, Indexes, Nonds.
+- Financial instruments: Stocks, Indexes, Bonds.
 - Financial derivatives: Futures, Options, Forwards.
 - Black-Scholes Model
 - Brownian Motion